Healthcare Factoring vs. Medical Accounts Receivables Factoring

 PRN Funding has been providing factoring to healthcare service providers for well over a decade.
 We work exclusively within the healthcare industry.
 It’s our specialty and we’d love to assist your growing business.

-Factoring for Healthcare Services Works Like This:
+Factoring for Healthcare Services is Simple:

 - A healthcare vendor sends invoices to a medical provider (i.e. physicians’ office, medical clinic, hospital, nursing home, etc.) for services rendered or goods provided.